-At present, the Fraunhofer-Gesellschaft maintains 69 institutes and research units.
-The majority of the 24,500 staff are qualified scientists and engineers, who work with an annual research budget of 2.1 billion euros.
-Of this sum, 1.9 billion euros is generated through contract research.
-More than 70 percent of the Fraunhofer-Gesellschaft’s contract research revenue is derived from contracts with industry and from publicly financed research projects.
-Almost 30 percent is contributed by the German federal and state governments in the form of base funding, enabling the institutes to work ahead on solutions to problems that will not become acutely relevant to industry and society until five or ten years from now.
+Founded in 1949, the Fraunhofer-Gesellschaft currently operates 75 institutes and research institutions.
+The majority of our 29,000 staff are qualified scientists and engineers who work with an annual research budget of 2.8 billion euros.
+Of this sum, 2.4 billion euros are generated through contract research.
+Around two thirds of Fraunhofer’s contract research revenue is derived from contracts with industry and publicly funded research projects.
+The remaining third comes from the German federal and state governments in the form of base funding.
+This enables the institutes to work on solutions to problems that are likely to become crucial for industry and society within the not-too-distant future.

 Our highly motivated staff, working at the cutting edge of research, are the key factor in our success as a scientific organization.
 Fraunhofer offers researchers the opportunity for independent, creative and, at the same time, targeted work.
-We therefore provide our employees with the chance to develop the professional and personal skills that will allow them to take up positions of responsibility within their institute, at universities, in industry and in society.
-Students who choose to work on projects at the Fraunhofer Institutes have excellent prospects of starting and developing a career in industry by virtue of the practical training they enjoy and the early experience they acquire of dealing with contract partners.
+We therefore provide our employees with the chance to develop the professional and personal skills that will enable them to take up positions of responsibility at Fraunhofer, at universities, in industry and within society.
+Students who work on projects at Fraunhofer Institutes have excellent career prospects in industry by virtue of the practical training they enjoy and the early experience they acquire of dealing with contract partners.

 The Fraunhofer-Gesellschaft is a recognized non-profit organization that takes its name from Joseph von Fraunhofer (1787–1826), the illustrious Munich researcher, inventor and entrepreneur.